risk-first/website/thinking/Health.md

 ### Critical Acclaim

 Measuring fitness as you go along is not always possible.
-For a lot of projects, like dinner parties, films, construction projects, the success or failure has to be judged subjectively on completion.
+For a lot of projects, like dinner parties, films, construction projects, the success or failure has to be judged subjectively on completion, and not before.
+Essentially, the project is a [bet](../Glossary.md#bet) on a future outcome.

 Building a new feature on a software project fits into this category:  although you can build tests, do demos and run beta-test programmes the full picture of the health of what you've built won't emerge until later.
 Setting up effective feedback loops is the subject of the next section, on [cadence](Cadence.md).

 ### Power and Safety